Microgravity bioprinting: General principle

 The main function microgravity bioprinting has over the other 3D bioprinting techniques is the utilization of a zero gravity environment.
 All other techniques of 3D bioprinting have been tested in space including extrusion-based printing, lithography-based printing, laser-based printing, droplet-based printing, magnetic field-based printing, and magnetic levitation-based printing.
 The optimal microgravity bioprinting technique is to utilize formative biofabrication, which is a combination of utilizing a magnetic and acoustic levitation field to fabricate tissues and organs.
 The magnetic and acoustic levitation field creates a zone that acts like a scaffold to provide support for the bioprinting process.
 Bioinks used in microgravity bioprinting are specifically low viscosity compounds that can contain biomaterials and biological substances.
 They function similarly to other 3D bioprinting processes but are optimized for zero gravity settings.
 Limitations of microgravity bioprinting are shared amongst other 3D bioprinting techniques.
 An added challenge is sending biomaterials and bioinks to space when the supply on board the ISS has been extinguished.

 History

 2016

 An American-based company named Techshot printed the first cardiac and vascular tissue in a microgravity environment using a bioink consisting of adult human stem cells and a nScrypt bioprinter developed specifically for zero gravity use.
-Techshot begins developing a specific microgravity use bioprinter to send to the International Space Station (ISS).
+Techshot began developing a specific microgravity use bioprinter to send to the International Space Station (ISS).